syralie/applications_on_qline/Q_oblivious_transfer/README.md

 - To verify the protocol, **X0b** should be equal to **Xx** if **b** = 0, otherwise equal to **Xy**.

-# Figure of merit

-- How many bits to be transfered per unit time. (bit/s)
-- The error rate of transfered bits before error correction. (%)
-- How many qubits needed in average to transfer a bit. (/bit)

 # Reference